-2. Holds an instrument airplane rating or an ATP certificate with an airplane rating.\
+2. Holds an instrument airplane rating or an ATP certificate with an airplane rating.

-3. Holds an airplane multiengine land rating.\
+3. Holds an airplane multiengine land rating.

-4. Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days. \
+4. Meets the recent flight experience requirements of 61.57 (a) (1) for take off and landings in the preceding 90 days.

-Description of Course: The C300/400 Initial/Transition Course is scheduled for four days and consist of the following minimum programmed hours:
+Description of Course: The C336/337 Initial/Transition Course is scheduled for four days and consist of the following minimum programmed hours:

 Classroom training 16 .0

-FTD training
+FTD training 8.0

-Post/Preflight Brief
+Post/Preflight Brief 1.0

-Course Objectives:
+Course Objectives

-The pilot will acquire the necessary knowledge and skills to demonstrate that he/she meets the requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument, and 61.57(d)(1) for the Instrument Proficiency Check will be met.
+Upon the completion of this course, the pilot will have the necessary knowledge and skills to demonstrate that he/she meets the requirements of FAR 61.56(e) for the Flight Review, 61.57(c)(i-iii) for recent Flight Experience - Instrument, and 61.57(d)(1) for the Instrument Proficiency Check will be met.
 The student will acquire knowledge for understanding the basic functions of aircraft systems, the use of the systems, controls, and operational procedures for the aircraft.
-Upon completion the pilot is ready for SOE in the aircraft (supervised operating experience).